maweeks/frontend-nanodegree-mobile-portfolio/README.md

 ## Website Performance Optimization portfolio project

+#### How to view the project:

+To view the project either clone this repository and open index.html, or you can view the site live here: http://maweeks.github.io/nano-fewd-04/

 #### Changes made to get index.html to reach a page score greater than 90:

 * Apply print media to print.css